 The team behind this new publication are already deeply involved in communications and the Transition movement:

 - Alexis Rowell is Managing Editor.
-He was a BBC journalist and authored “Communities, councils and carbon – what we can do if governments won’t”.
-A founder member of Transition Belsize, he is now part of Transition Town Lewes.
+He was a BBC journalist in a previous life and has written “Communities, councils and carbon – what we can do if governments won’t”.
+A founder member of Transition Belsize in north London, Alexis has spent the last two years working with Transition Town Lewes in East Sussex.